 “There are people in need everywhere, and we want to do our part to make sure at bare minimum there are meals available for those in need.” — Jacobsen Valentine

 Through ingredient donations, Fed hopes to make a dent in food waste.
 Recently, Jacob got a call from The Chefs Warehouse—a restaurant supply store and specialty food store—to discuss donating hundreds of pounds of frozen food.
 Behind the scenes, Jacob and Emma are building producer and supporter partnerships to create an outlet for locally-grown goods, potentially using the Redd as a hub for aggregating ingredients.

 Beyond connections to local food producers, the program’s ongoing success depends on funding and access to materials like sustainable to-go containers.
 Jacob is throwing his full energies into the logistics, outreach, and coordination of bringing materials, ingredients, and people together, while also leading meal prep.

 “Food is my love language,” Jacob says.
 “There are people in need everywhere and we want to do our part to make sure at bare minimum there are meals available for those in need.”

 Jacob and his team of volunteers will be preparing free meals every Monday and Thursday.
-Meal pick-ups can be reserved ahead of time through the Fed program webpage.
+Meals can be picked up on Mondays and Thursdays, from 12-1pm at the SE 9th St. entrance of Redd on Salmon Street, 831 SE Salmon St., Portland.

 The Fed program is also seeking community members to sign up as Ambassadors, with training provided, to go around their own communities and offer contact-free food assistance and meal sign-ups to those who need them.